 Pisa is not short on accommodation so do your research before you book as not all rooms are created equally.
 I landed at 10pm and after travelling the short distance from the airport to the centre (5 minutes by train), I checked into a hostel called 50 Metres From the Station, which I chose for its location.

 Despite the pretty room, which was a nice welcome to Tuscany and the nice (though very absent) owner, I wouldn’t recommend this hostel.
 Mainly because I was woken at 2.30am by my least favourite friends – bed bugs (5th time this year and counting).
-So, don’t stay there
+Here are some much nice options to consider.

 Want to take a gamble?

-Check out Priceline’s Express Deals.
-I’ve had discounts over 50% (almost $100 saved a night) using this site.
+I often use Priceline’s Express Deals – I’ve had discounts over 50% (almost $100 saved a night) using this site.

 Given I planed to spend nearly a month in Italy, I decided it would be appropriate to learn some Italian.
 Fortunately, in most of the bigger cities the local people will usually speak an impressive amount of English (I was not only able to buy a data SIM in Vodafone for my Mi-Fi, all in English, but the lady was fluent enough to help me fix it when I couldn’t get it working).